Ensuring Home Safety for Seniors

 Discover essential tips and modifications to create a safe environment for senior loved ones at home.
-Learn how to prioritize their safety.
+Learn how to improve their safety.

 October 3, 2023

-With more and more Americans opting to age at home, and a growing percentage of older adults making up the U.S. population, home safety for seniors is a booming market.1,2 There’s been a continuous development of technological tools and gadgets designed to keep seniors safe and connect them to outside services.
+With more and more Americans opting to age at home, and a growing percentage of older adults making up the U.S. population, home safety for seniors is a booming market.1,2 Luckily for older individuals and their families, there’s been a continuous development of technological tools and gadgets designed to help keep them safe and connected to the outside world.

-So, let’s start with the basics to ensure home safety for seniors.
+So, let’s start with some basic recommendations on how to improve home safety for seniors.

-The Importance of Taking Home Safety Measures for Elderly Adults
+The Importance of Taking Home Safety Measures for Older Adults

-One of the ways to best understand this is by looking at the statistics on falls—in particular, preventable falls.
+One of the ways to best understand these injury risks is by looking at the statistics on falls –– in particular, preventable falls.
 In the senior population3

-• 60% of falls occur inside the home
+• 60 percent of falls occur inside the home

-• Most falls occur in the living room and bedroom—only 13% in the bathroom
+• Most falls occur in the living room and bedroom –– only 13 percent in the bathroom

 • Falling once doubles your chances of a repeat incident

 Of the CDC’s top seven fall hazards for seniors, six are health-related.
-But one factor—home hazards—can be entirely eliminated with proper aging-in-place and fall prevention modifications.4
+But one factor –– home hazards –– can be reduced with proper aging-in-place and fall prevention modifications.4 By understanding the most common types of falls and how they occur, you can better design a space that’s safe for your parent now and as they continue to age.

-• Methods such as call buttons or a medical alert system to summon help
+• Methods such as call buttons or a medical alert system to call for help in emergencies

 • Installing grab bars and railings to reduce fall risk